mmvergara/solidifying-javascript-foundations/src/content/blog/nan.md

 console.log(Math.sqrt(-1)); // NaN
 ```

 You can't take the square root of a negative number (at least not in real numbers), so JavaScript gives you NaN.
-It's like asking, "What's the color of happiness?"—it's a question that doesn't have a meaningful answer.
+It's like asking, "What's the color of happiness?" it's a question that doesn't have a meaningful answer.

 ### NaN's Quirky Behavior